 ABOUT THE BRAND

-Kate came from the idea that organic, fair trade fashion no longer had to mean sacrificing your personal style.
+Atelier Kate came from the idea that organic, fair trade fashion no longer had to mean sacrificing your personal style.
 The heart of the brand comes from a deep desire to empower not only the women that wear our clothing but the planet that supplies our tools, the people who create our garments and the communities that we live in.
-Looking good and doing good are now synonymous because with Kate you can trust that the clothes you live your life in are, grown organically, produced fairly and are dedicated to change for the better in our world.
+What Atelier Kate has developed into over time is a creative design brand that also focuses on events, interior design and workshops (or ateliers) for other creative entrepreneurs.
+So, working good, looking good, creating good and doing good are now synonymous because with Atelier Kate is dedicated to helping educate and create for a better tomorrow.

 Katherine, Kate, Katie… I answer to them all!!